thaabomb/autocross-notes/README.md

 Having redundant video/data recording systems will allow you to capture the run even if one system fails.

 The automatic start/stop feature of Harry's Laptimer failed me.
 I'm 99% confident that I set the start and stop markers correctly but Laptimer terminated the run early for every single run.
+I should first try using the manual start/stop mode and if that fails I should try a different app.

 I was on Hankook Ventus V12 Evo 2 tires.
+Those are Max Performance Summer tires.
 I expect the tires were close to the spec pressure but I did not meaure them.
 Wear patterns suggest that I needed to lower the pressures.

 The morning session was cold (40s or 50s) but the afternoon session was warmer (60s or 70s).